mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

 WARNING:
 Versions of GitLab prior to 14.0 used Clair as the default container scanning engine.
-GitLab 14.0 replaces Clair with Trivy and removes Clair from the product.
+GitLab 14.0 removes Clair from the product and replaces it with two new [scanners](#scanner-selection).
 If you run container scanning with the default settings, GitLab switches you seamlessly and automatically to Trivy in GitLab 14.0.
 However, if you customized the variables in your container scanning job, you should review the [migration guide](#migrating-from-clair-to-trivy) and make any necessary updates.